spwhite1337/website/README.md

 ### 2.)
 Serve App from EC2

 - `cd website`
-- `sudo docker-compose -f docker-compose.yml up --build`
+- `sudo docker-compose up --build`
     - Optional: Test your app based on the public IP address on the EC2 (http only)

 ### 3.)
 Configure AWS